 NASHVILLE, TN – At Nashville's Grand Ole Opry, you might say Randy Travis' voice still lingers on stage... and on the walls backstage, where we found Randy and his wife, Mary, admiring his many photographs with country music friends.

-I spoke with Randy and Mary backstage at the Opry and asked them what it's like coming back each time.
+When I spoke with Randy and Mary backstage at the Opry in 2019, I asked them what it's like coming back each time.
 "Good," Randy said.
 "It's like coming home," Mary agreed.

-Randy came to his music home to celebrate his 60th birthday roughly six years after being in a coma and surviving a stroke that nearly ended his life.
+Randy had come to his music home to celebrate his 60th birthday roughly six years after being in a coma and surviving a stroke that nearly ended his life.

 Forever and Ever, Amen